VapourSoft/PCWWiFiModem/README.md

 # PCW WiFi modem

-This is a fork of the original fantastic Retro WiFi modem, with customization for an Amstrad PCW8256/8512 Wifi Modem
+This is a fork of Retro WiFi modem with customization for an Amstrad PCW8256/8512 Wifi Modem

-Please see the original project for more information on the Retro WiFi modem, it's history, and hardware.
+Please see the original project for more information on the Retro WiFi modem including it's history, contributors and hardware.

-### Notable Changes
+## Notable Changes

 1. Some fixes to telnet command handling.
-I observed telnet commands being split across packets which prevented negotiation from working properly.
+Telnet commands were being split across packets which could prevent negotiation from working properly.
-2. Slight change to handling of some telnet commands to facilitate better compatibility with some telnet servers (particuarly MUDs and Kermit)
+2. Slight change to handling of some telnet commands to facilitate better compatibility with some telnet servers
-3. Changes to CTS/RTS handling to match the hardware
+3. Changes to CTS/RTS handling for compatibility with the PCW hardware
-4. Changes to available baud rates - most notably a hack for the 19200 baud setting - the PCW WiFi modem timer does not generate the correct timing for this baud rate and so I have changed the ESP8266 to the non-standard baud rate to match in theis case.
+4. Changes to available baud rates - most notably a hack for the 19200 baud setting - the PCW WiFi modem timer does not generate the exact timing for this rate and so  the ESP8266 baud rate has been changed to accomodate this.
 5. Change to allow flow control to be turned on and off during a session without saving the settings and rebooting the modem.
-6. Original hardware files have been removed, as this code is being developed on different hardware which is still in development
+6. Original hardware files have been replaced with the schematic and BOM for the PCW WiFi modem

-### First time setup
+## First time setup

+#### Warning: Never attach or remove peripherals from the PCW expansion port while the machine is switched on!

 The default serial configuration is 9600bps, 8 data bits, no parity, 1 stop bit.

-NOTE: If you get data corruption when using this baud rate or higher, you probably need to enable Hardware flow control or go slower.
-The PCW version of QTERM does not require this (at least for 9600 baud) as it goes direct to the hardware and is fast enough to handle the data rate.
-MAIL232 most certainly is not.
+NOTE: It seems that 9600 baud is a bit fast for CP/M on the PCW to keep up with, however enabling hardware flow control on both the modem and PCW will solve this.
+The PCW version of QTERM (recommended) is a lot faster as it goes direct to the hardware and you may not need flow control using this at higher speeds.

 Here's the commands you need to set up the modem to automatically connect to your WiFi network: